 Confessing our faults to people and admitting the harm we’ve done to them is potentially the most fear-inspiring thing we will ever do in recovery.
 We don’t know how people will react.
 Particularly if the harm has been grave.
 If our derelictions were work related, we may lose our job.
 If criminal or unlawful conduct was involved, we may land in prison.

-Courage is of the essence.
-Without it, we may shirk our responsibility and sweep the problem under the rug.
-Or cut corners and be less than forthright, frank, honest, and sincere.
+Hence, courage is of the essence.
+Without it, we may shirk our responsibility and sweep the problem under the rug—or cut corners and be less than forthright, frank, honest, and sincere.
 It is not hard to see that without these virtues our amends will ring hollow.
 They will hardly be salutary.
 In AA, courage is founded in faith.
-The Big Book suggests therefore that we “ask that we be given the strength and direction to do the right thing, no matter what the personal consequences may be (BB, S9, p.
-79).”
+The Big Book suggests therefore that we “ask that we be given the strength and direction to do the right thing, no matter what the personal consequences may be (BB, S9, p.79).”

 The other three qualities the 12&12 specifies call for practical wisdom, the virtue which enables us to adapt the right means to the right ends.
 Making amends is not only the most fear-inspiring thing we’ll probably do in recovery.
 It is also the most sensitive.
 All the good intentions in the world may come to naught if we don’t use good judgment, approach a person at the proper time, and act with tact and discretion.
 That we need to be considerate of all the persons involved should go without saying.
 In the absence of these and the other qualities we’ve noted, making amends can easily backfire and do more harm than good.
 That’s why we’re told that we are to make direct amends to the people we’ve hurt except when to do so would injure them or others.

 In AA, making amends is not a secular enterprise.
-We are going to people “on a spiritual basis.”
+We are going to people “on a spiritual basis” (BB p.76).
 That’s what makes restitution a spiritual principle.
 That’s why its practice is instrumental in our spiritual awakening, as noted earlier.
 Yet, here too, we need to deal with different people differently.
-“It is seldom wise to approach an individual who still smarts from our injustice to him, and announce that we have gone religious,” declares the Big Book (p.
-77).
+“It is seldom wise to approach an individual who still smarts from our injustice to him, and announce that we have gone religious,” declares the Big Book (p.77).
 We need “tact and common sense.”
 If talking openly about the spiritual dimension of what we’re doing is helpful with a particular individual, we do it.
 If not, we don’t.

 Notice the Big Book’s reference to injustice.
 Whatever other character defects may drive the harms we do, injustice, growing out of selfishness and self-centeredness, is certain to be at the top of the list.
 Thus making restitution is fundamentally an act of justice.

-Ultimately, our purpose in making amends is to “fit ourselves to be of maximum service to God and the people about us (BB S9, p.
-77).”
+Ultimately, our purpose in making amends is to “fit ourselves to be of maximum service to God and the people about us (BB S9, p.77).”
 To what end?
-To the end that “we may develop the best possible relations with every human being we know (12&12, S8, p.
-77).”
+To the end that “we may develop the best possible relations with every human being we know (12&12, S8, p.77).”
 How can we accomplish that?
-By practicing the spiritual principles which in fact do make relations possible.
+By practicing the spiritual principles which in fact do make such relations possible.